ysyk2021/building-lasting-habits-a-simple-and-proven-method-to-establish-positive-behaviors-and-overcome/src/chapter-5-3.md

-# How Long Does it Take to Form a Habit?

 In our pursuit of building lasting habits, one question that often arises is, "How long does it take to form a habit?"
 This chapter aims to provide insights into the timeline of habit formation and shed light on the factors influencing the process.